grafana/grafana-by-example/cost-management/costmgt-participant-workbook.md

 - Create machine learning forecast job from the time series panel: Total Billable Series -> Panel Options -> Extensions ->  Create Forecast
 - This will create a new metric forecast from the metric: `grafanacloud_org_metrics_billable_series{ }`
 - Save the forecast using the name: cost_mgt_billable_series
 - This will create a new set of metrics representing the forecasted time series and the upper and lower confidence bounds.
-The following metrics are generated from this forecast job:
+The following metrics are generated from this forecast job and are available in the `grafanacloud-ml-metrics` data source:
   ```
   cost_mgt_billable_series_1:predicted
   cost_mgt_billable_series_1:anomalous